beneboy/deb-constrictor/README.md

 #### ignore_paths ###

 List of glob patterns of files to exclude when assembling data tar.
-Files are compared with their name relative to the include dir, and have a leading slash.
+Files are compared with their name relative to the included directory, and have a leading slash.

 For example, on the file system, you have directory layout like so: